-Do Do Not Project calmness, move and speak slowly, quietly and confidently.
+D 0 Do Not Project calmness, move and speak slowly, quietly and confidently.
 Use styles of communication that generate hostility such as apathy, brush off, coldness, condescension, going strictly by the rules or giving the run-around.
 Be an empathetic listener: Encourage the person to talk and listen patiently.
 Reject all of the individual's demands from the start.
 Focus your attention on the other person to let them know you are interested in what they have to say.
+Pose in challenging stances such as standing directly opposite someone, hands on hips or crossing your arms.
 Maintain a relaxed yet attentive posture and position yourself at a right angle rather than directly in front of the other person.
+Avoid any physical contact, finger pointing or long periods of fixed eye contact.
 Acknowledge the person's feelings.
 Indicate that you can see he/she is upset.
+Make sudden movements, which can be seen as threatening.
+Notice the tone, volume and rate of your speech.
 Ask for small, specific favors such as asking the person to move to a quieter area.
+Challenge, threaten, or dare the individual.
+Never belittle the person or make him/her feel foolish.
 Establish ground rules if unreasonable behavior persists.
 Calmly describe the consequences of any violent behavior.
+Criticize or act impatiently toward the agitated individual.
 Use delaying tactics, which will give the person time to calm down.
+Attempt to bargain with a threatening individual.
 Be reassuring and point out choices.
 Break big problems into smaller, more manageable problems.
+Try to make the situation seem less serious than it is.
 Accept criticism in a positive way.
-When a complaint might be true, use statements like "You are probably right" or "It was my fault."
+When a complaint might be true, use statements like "You are probably right," or "It was my fault."
 If the criticism seems unwarranted, ask clarifying questions.
+Make false statements or promises you cannot keep.